CiscoSecurity/tr-05-serverless-microsoft-defender-for-endpoint/README.md

  - Save credentials(Tenant ID, Application ID, Application Password) for a JWT structure.

 #### Permissions:
-Next permissions is required to work with this module.
+The following permissions are required to work with this module.

 | Permission type                    | Permission          | Permission display name     |
 |------------------------------------|---------------------|-----------------------------|